Why are video captions important?

 3. Captions save time

-Captions are an essential tool of all videographers.
+Captions and subtitles are an essential tool of all videographers.
 Whether you're an industry professional producing content for television networks or a new business looking to create a video for a small-scale startup campaign, everyone will tell you it's vital that your output comes with captioning.

-But why is captioning so important?
+But why are captioning and subtitling so important?

 Quick guide: how to add captions to a video file